Impact fees

 Interest-only loan

 The pays only the interest that accrues on the loan balance each month.
-Because each
+Because each payment goes toward interest, the

-payment goes toward interest, the outstanding balance of the loan does not decline with
+outstanding balance of the loan does not decline with each payment.

 Investment property